weizang-75/bootstrap-docsify-react/public/md/Paywall.md

 ## Checklist

 - [x] I have squashed irrelevant commits
-- [x] ESLint tests pass locally with my changes
-- [x] I have added necessary documentation (if appropriate)
+- [x] I have added necessary documentation
 - [x] I have rebased onto develop
 - [x] I have tested all relevant workflows locally

 ## Further comments

+Before QA, I need to confirm with UX Team exactly what the call to actions and text for the paywall screen should be.
+I think that will be:

+- Learn more: navigates app to a new url?
+- Contact Support: opens the same Contact dialog as clicking ? -> Contact Support Team

 This is the first PR of a set which will cover all paywall features.
 The intention is to raise a separate PR for each of these on top og this work.